Abbey Rangers FC

 Surrey Premier Cup Quarter Final

-ABBEY RANGERS - A BRIEF HISTORY
+ABBEY RANGERS FC - A BRIEF HISTORY

-Having completed the Combined Counties Premier for groundhops recently, I was also keen to get Division One done.
+Having completed the Combined Counties Premier for groundhops recently, I was also keen to get Division 1 done.
 It was a bit harder as most games are played at weekends owing to the small size of the league, but Abbey Rangers occasionally had Monday night games.
-Usually, I like to get a good nights sleep on a Monday, as it's my only decent kip of the week, but with me being off work, this Monday represented an ideal opportunity.
-I found out about their Surrey Premier Cup game a few weeks back and planned it in.
-It was to be sandwiched between my weekend groundhop to Germany and couple of days up north on Tuesday and Wednesday so it was a really busy time for me.
-I'd been hoping to persuade fellow groundhopper, Anwar, to come along, however he was ill and unable to attend, so it was me on my own.
-I spent the morning catching up on my blogs, with a mammoth 4 top do from my German adventures, though a lot of that was written during the dead time that had been spent travelling around on public transport.
-I also wanted to do as much research as possible for my upcoming trips, including tonight's game.
-It was mission accomplished though, and as well as a little bit of work I had time to watch some YouTube videos and chat online before leaving for the game just after 6.15 PM.
-I was happy that I'd been retweeted by the official Eintracht Frankfurt English account which had a fair few followers as rarely any club above the Conference North and
+Usually, I like to get a good night's sleep on a Monday, as it's my only decent kip of the week, but with me being off work, this Monday represented an ideal opportunity.
+I found out about their Surrey Premier Cup game a few weeks back and pencilled it in.
+It was to be sandwiched between my weekend groundhop to Germany and a couple of days up north on Tuesday and Wednesday, so it was a really busy time for me.
+I'd been hoping to persuade fellow groundhopper, Anwar, to come along, however, he was ill and unable to attend, so it was me on my own.

-It was only a 28 mile trip, but my prior experience of rush hour traffic made me think it would be anything but simple and straightforward.
-In the end I left around 6.30 after I'd got petrol but luckily the roads were in perfect order and I was there by 7.10.
-I paid £3 to get in, there was no programme but they sorted me out a free teamsheet which was fine by me.
-I met fellow groundhopper Andy in the bar and we had a chat while we waited for the game to start.
-It was a first half of very few clear cut chances but visitors Worcester Park were enjoying the better of the possession.
-However, it was the hosts who opened the scoring on 40 minutes with Paul Hodges slotting nearly in the bottom left-hand corner from around 10 yards.
-It was 1-1 just before half time.
-Lee Davison who only a few minutes ago had been in agony with an ankle injury dived to head in Archie Watkins' cross from the left.
+It was a first half of very few clear-cut chances, but visitors Worcester Park were enjoying the better of the possession.
+However, it was the hosts who opened the scoring on 40 minutes with Paul Hodges slotting nearly in the bottom left-hand corner from around ten yards.
+It was 1-1 just before half-time.
+Lee Davison who only a few minutes ago had been in agony with an ankle injury, dived to head in Archie Watkins' cross from the left.
 It was a fair reflection of the game so far with Abbey Rangers stepping their game up after scoring.
-Again the second half didn't have too many chances but it did get quite physical.
+Again, the second half didn't have too many chances, but it did get quite physical.
 Abbey Rangers scorer Paul Hodges got his marching orders after a second booking.
-Just as it looked as if it was going to penalties Lee Davison grabbed his second with another header.
-During the second half, I chatted to a Sutton United fan who was also groundhopping at the game and used the 'Non-League Matters' forum that I often go on.
-We talked about old games between our clubs, though I only saw the 2 clashes between us in the FA Trophy semi-final of 1993.
-It was nearly 9.50 by the game was finished as there was lots of time added on but there was no sign of the penalty shoot-out I was hoping for.
-The journey home was a good one, only taking half an hour and I was soon back home.
-I watched Corrie while writing my blog before watching Youtube videos in bed.
+Just as it looked as if it was going to penalties, Lee Davison grabbed his second with another header.

-THE GROUND
+THE GROUND - 2016

-ADDLESTONE MOOR must be one of the most basic grounds at step 6 with just a railed off pitch.
+ADDLESTONE MOOR must be one of the most basic grounds at step 6, with just a railed-off pitch.
 There is an area of cover thanks to the overhang from the bar area.
 Talking of the bar it's warm & welcoming and has the usual range of drinks.
-The tea bar is even better having a wide range of food which several people seemed to be tucking into and enjoying.
+The tea bar is even better, having a wide range of food which several people seemed to be tucking into and enjoying.

 No comments: